 Skylanders Superchargers was reviewed with an Xbox One copy of the game provided by Activision.

-The Co-Op Experience: Team up with a friend in co-op or survival mode!
+The Co-Op Experience: Team up with a friend in local co-op or survival mode!

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.